Best Ultralight Sleeping Bags of 2025

 Warmth

-For the most part, that left us with pretty expensive bags such as the insanely warm Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree.
-Lighter bags, by default, use the highest quality down, which is one of the reasons they are more costly than heavier bags.
-Exceptions to this rule are the budget options we found, such as the Hammock Gear Economy Burrow — which we hope to test next year — and the Outdoor Vitals StormLoft Down TopQuilt 15, which got our budget award.
+Exceptions to this rule are the budget options we found, such as the Outdoor Vitals StormLoft Down TopQuilt 15, which got our budget award.
 This quilt uses mid-grade down and ultralight shell materials with minimal features and the simplest design.
 It’s also pretty warm.

 Insulation Material

-The two main types of insulation materials in sleeping bags are down and synthetic.
+The two primary insulation materials in sleeping bags are down and synthetic.
 Down comes from either ducks or geese.
 Synthetic insulation, such as Climashield Apex, is continuous filament insulation, meaning it is manufactured in large sheets and requires no quilting for construction.
 People choose synthetic-fill sleeping bags for exceptionally wet climates because they keep you warm even when damp.
 Some sleeping bags, such as the Katabatic Gear Alsek 22F Quilt, have different insulation material options.

 Down Fill Power or Loft